On this National Stress Awareness Day, surprisingly few of us are lucky enough to have jobs we love.

 - Do one thing each day that is just for you and no-one else.
 This helps balance work and home life.

-- Listen to a daily Try these Relaxation or Mindfulness mp3s.
-They’re free!.
-(Try one of these if you like.
-They’re free)
+- Listen to a daily Relaxation or Mindfulness mp3.

-- I produce a monthly email newsletter called TBTalks, to share gives hints, tips and insights into managing stress, anxiety & depression.
-You can subscribe here: Click here to subscribe
+- I share gives hints, tips and insights into managing stress, anxiety & depression.
+You can join from my blog.

 - I run a useful Facebook Page which you might like to take a look at: Tony Burkinshaw Cognitive Hypnotherapy